 |

 | Side-view.
-Photo by Hashim Gaad |
+Photo by Hashim Gaad. |

 - Canadian-Made Signage: The display was manufactured and installed by Media Resources, a company specializing in digital LED and 3D installations based in Oakville, Ontario.